-Trust is a topic that has a profound affect upon the way search engines work on the web.
+Trust is a topic that has a profound effect on the way search engines work on the web.

-How easy or difficult is it to come up with methods that don’t rely (much) on human judgment to identify spam free pages that can be trusted, and to locate pages that are intended solely to rank well in search engines without providing any value at all for visitors, except possibly ads that are on the topic of their search?
+How easy or difficult is it to come up with methods that don’t rely (much) on human judgment to identify spam-free pages that can be trusted, and to locate pages that are intended solely to rank well in search engines without providing any value at all for visitors, except possible ads that are on the topic of their search?

 In a week, there will be a gathering in Edinburgh, Scotland, during the 15th Annual World Wide Web Conference, on the subject of Models of Trust for the Web.
 While I won’t be attending, it sounds like an interesting presentation, and I wanted to take a look at some of the papers written by presenters at the conference.
 In this post, I’ll be looking at one of the papers to be presented, and listing some of the other work by its authors.

 One of the presentations during the “Models of Trust for the Web” presentation is on Propagating Trust and Distrust to Demote Web Spam by Baoning Wu, Vinay Goel and Brian Davison, from Lehigh University.

 This paper takes a critical look at the Trustrank approach that Yahoo has developed, which can be seen in a recent patent application from the company, Link Based Spam Detection, and in a paper on Trustrank from 2004.

 The concept of TrustRank could be said to run on two assumptions.
 One is that good sites tend to point mostly at good sites.
 The second is that the more links to other sites are on a “good” page, the less care there was in the selection of those sites, and less concern over checking up on them regularly.

 The first of the assumptions means that a seed set of good sites can be used as a starting point for finding and indexing other good sites.
 The second means that the amount of trust given to sites pointed to in those links would be divided amongst the total number of links on a “good” seed site.
 This Lehigh paper challenges those assumptions: